 Create and Run Bots

 Bots are at the center of the Xcode Server automated workflow.
 Bots build and test your projects with the schemes you specify.
 Because Xcode Server can access the source code repositories of your projects, you can create and schedule bots to run periodically, on every source code commit, or manually.
 You can also configure bots to send email notification of the success or failure of their integrations.
 Xcode Server also allows your bots to conduct performance testing and initiate pre- and postintegration triggers.

 Monitor and Manage Bots

 Xcode Server provides detailed information about the status of its integrations through Xcode on your development Mac, a browser, and email notifications.
 In the Xcode report navigator on your development Mac, you can manage bots, view their test results, read integration logs, initiate or cancel integrations, and download product archives.
 Xcode Server also hosts a bots website, where you and members of your development team can use a web browser to view the status of bot integrations and download assets and products.
 Bots can also be set up to send email notifications when integrations succeed, fail, or generate warnings.
-See.
+See Figure 1-3.

 The Xcode Server web API lets you extend the power of Xcode Server through integration with your own tools and processes.
 For reference documentation, see Xcode Server API Reference.